joelbaltazor/cwrsync-client/README.md

 attr & libattr-devel – 2.5.2-2
 patch – 2.8-1
-zip (needed for bash script to make zip file) – 3.0-13
+zip (needed for bash script to make zip file) – 3.0-13 *As of 3.5.1 rsync needs the libidn2-devel package

 Also, cwRsync would add ssh.exe, ssh-add.exe, ssh-agent.exe, ssh-keygen.exe.
 These are part of the openssh package.
 Install it too.  - 10.3p1-1